 For more information, please refer to the guidelines for businesses and workers in the biofood sector, including directions on how to apply the recommended preventive measures.

 The municipality must ensure increased maintenance of the premises.
-It is recommended that the health directives in effect be respected.
+The public health directives in force must be respected.
 Frequently touched surfaces (e.g. taps, toilets, doorknobs, and dryers) must be cleaned several times per work shift.

 Furthermore, in order to regulate the opening of locations where outdoor activities are practiced, the CNESST has developed A workplace sanitary standards guide for the Leisure, Sports and Outdoor Recreation Sector – COVID 19 .